 It involves hard work.

-Before you quit your day job, it’s a good idea to really evaluate whether being an entrepreneur is what you want.
+Unless you already have a loyal workforce of goblin minions, it's a good idea to really evaluate whether being an entrepreneur is what you want before you quit your day job.

 Just as you wouldn't assume someone who loves watching movies would be good at running a movie theater, you can't assume that a love of puzzles and escape rooms will automatically make you good at running escape rooms for a living.